aimanarifi/AI-Quiz-Game/README.md

 - Frontend (Pygame UI, Tiled Map Design) : AG, FA
 - Backend (SQLite3) : ZH, MK
 - Backend (IBM Watson Text-To-Speech) : KH

+## Getting started
+Before executing the program.
+Make sure you have all the required packages.
+You can do it simply by running the code below in the terminal

+"""
+pip install -r requirement.txt
+"""